chef/chef-web-docs/_vendor/github.com/inspec/inspec-azure/docs-chef-io/content/inspec/resources/azure_data_factory_datasets.md

 This InSpec audit resource has the following special matchers.
 For a full list of available matchers, please visit our [Universal Matchers page](https://docs.chef.io/inspec/matchers/).

-### Test if Any Dataset Exists in the Data Factory
+### Test if any Dataset exists in the Data Factory

 ```ruby
 describe azure_data_factory_datasetsazure_data_factory_datasets(resource_group: 'RESOURCE_GROUP', factory_name: 'FACTORY_NAME') do